0x3bfc/iRODS/README.md

 #Install iRODS

-Once you install vagrant, ansible, and configure you keys and passwords, you able to install your cluster, but first start a new cluster using vagrant, in this package, you have Vagrantfile which creates three nodes one iCAT server and two resources servers, the same thing can be done if you have pre-defined physical servers in hosts file, what we are going to do now is to start cluster of virtual machines over virtualbox using vagrantfile, if you want to increase number of cluster just by editing the <code>Vagrantfile</code>.
+Once you install vagrant, ansible, and your keys and passwords are created, you are able to install iRODS over your cluster, but before that you have to start a new cluster using vagrant, in this package, you have Vagrantfile which creates three nodes one iCAT server containes (iCAT and iDROP-WEB2) and two resources servers, the same thing can be done if you have pre-defined physical servers in hosts file "<code>hosts</code>", what we are going to do now is to start cluster of virtual machines using virtualbox and vagrantfile, if you want to scale up your cluster just edit the <code>Vagrantfile</code> and <code>hosts</code> file.

 Create Virtual Machines: